-crockpot butternut squash soup with apple and onion and carrot in black slow cooker pot
+Crockpot butternut squash soup with apple and onion and carrot in black slow cooker pot.

 Want to Make Butternut Squash Soup in the Instant Pot?

-So if you ever find yourself short on time, this pressure cooker version is just as easy and delicious!
+I created this recipe walking you through how to make Instant Pot Butternut Squash Soup, so if you ever find yourself short on time, this pressure cooker version is just as easy and delicious!

 Tip: My favorite method is to freeze in individual servings in glass mason jars.
 This post has all my best tips for how to freeze anything in a mason jar.